Mark-S-Bartlett/data-science-project-template/{{ cookiecutter.repo_name }}/README.md

 ### Resources

-- Microsoft Azure:
+- Microsoft Azure...AWS...Google Cloud...etc.:
     - ML Workspace
         - Track experiments and register models according to the metrics in the `src/models` directory
         - Serve real-time endpoints
     - DevOps
-        - Model training repository: DE-Insight-Flood-ML
+        - Model training repository...
         - Pipelines repository
-    - Databricks
+    - Computer Target (Databricks, etc.)
         - Jobs: run training and deployment jobs automatically
         - Feature store (to be used)
-    - Blob Storage
+    - Storage
         - Critical piece to speed up inference as pre-processed data can be saved
-    - Kubernetes (To be implemented)
+    - Kubernetes..

 ### Data

-- FEMA maps
-- Satellite Imagery
-    - Planet
+- Source 1...
-    - SWOT
+- Satellite...

 ## IT

-IT has imposed policies in our Azure resource group which means firewalls and VNets are now in effect.
-We have found workarounds to work within these constraints:
-- We are unable to install Libraries in Databricks clusters using the UI.
-We can create custom images with required packages pre-installed following https://docs.databricks.com/clusters/custom-containers.html
-    - After the image is created, it is uploaded to ACR to which our Databricks worskpace can connect to.
-- We are unable to download packages on VMs in the Development subscription.
-We can create custom Linux images on our machines and then spin up Linux VMs based on those images.
-- In the `Development` Azure subscription, Databricks secret scopes are Key-Vault backed (https://docs.microsoft.com/en-us/azure/databricks/security/secrets/secret-scopes).
-When create the Databricks secret using the UI, use the `Creator` Manage Principal.
+IT has imposed policies....

 ## Project organization